gou8m/sample-python-application/README.md

 ### 4️⃣ Run the Flask App

-Run the Flask app (assumes your main file is `app.py`):
+Start the Flask app:

 ```bash
 python3 app.py
 ```

-Now the app will be running on:
+It will run on:

 ```
 http://<your-server-ip>:5000